galantelab/reboot/docs/README.md

    | ... | ... |

    <br>

+   Coefficients may be interpreted according to absolute value and signal.
+Significance is as higher as the absolute value the number gets.
+Positive signals contribute to the accountability of bad prognosis, while negative signals contribute the accountability of good prognosis.

    The plots generated are a histogram with the distribution of the regression coefficients and a lollipop plot with the most relevant coefficients (see bellow).